 Here’s what the underside of the punch looks like:

 I found that in order to center the paint chip to cut correctly, I had to do it with the punch upside down.
-That way I could see where the paper was going, and which size would be cut.
+That way I could see where the paint chip was going, and which size would be cut.